 Constant right upper quadrant pain that can radiate to the right shoulder.
 Cholecystitis pain typically persists for more than six hours compared to the intermittent right upper quadrant pain of biliary colic.
 Nausea, vomiting, and fevers are also often reported.

-Approximately 90-95% of cases are due to gallstones.
 The development of acute calculous cholecystitis follows a sequence of events:

 - gallstone obstruction of the gallbladder neck or cystic duct